microsoft/vscode-docs/docs/editor/userdefinedsnippets.md

 ![builtin javascript snippet](images/userdefinedsnippets/builtin-javascript-snippets.png)

-You can see if there are available snippets for a language by running the **Insert Snippet** command in the Command Palette to get a list of the snippets for the language of the current file.
-This list also includes user snippets that you have defined, and any snippets provided by extension.
+You can see the available snippets for a language by running the **Insert Snippet** command in the Command Palette to get a list of the snippets for the language of the current file.
+However, keep in mind that this list also includes user snippets that you have defined, and any snippets provided by extensions you have installed.

-To get a complete overview of all builtin snippets, you can install the extension [Snippets Ranger](https://marketplace.visualstudio.com/items?itemName=robole.snippets-ranger).
+To get a complete overview of all built-in snippets, you can install the extension [Snippets Ranger](https://marketplace.visualstudio.com/items?itemName=robole.snippets-ranger).

 ## Install snippets from the Marketplace